Career Development Program for Postdocs Tenure-Track

 Application seminars and other selected workshops

 IV.
 You will be issued a certificate after completion of the program.
 To receive your confirmation certificate, you need to have attended the agreed-upon program elements, and we ask you to assist us with our quality control by joining us for a brief final evaluation.

 What do you have to do for the program?

 As a participant in the program, you agree to complete the measures discussed in your personal consultation in the scope and time frame laid down with the Personnel Development Office.

-Peer coaching is at the heart of the whole program.
+Peercoaching is at the heart of the whole program.
 To make sure that both the group and you as an individual get the most out of it, you are expected to continually participate in the peercoaching sessions.